TheTextAdventurer/Dat-File-Breakdowns/Adventureland.md

 ```
 *Actions*
 ```
-Print message 'There's something there all right!
+Print message 'There's something there all right\!
 Maybe I should go there?'
 ```
 ### Action 24 - Input: LOO TRE
 *Conditions*